Portfolio

 - Games: Sudoku (JavaScript) and Minesweeper (Java)

-- Django web services (Multiple Sequence Alignment visualization and mobile app)
+- Django web services (Django-based Multiple Sequence Alignment visualization, Django-based mobile app, Pyodine-based in-browser Python career-matching tool)

 Research